 This can be complex, it may be the parental management of the anxiety.
 You can inadvertently reinforce anxiety if you “give in” or avoid the feared situation for the fear of upsetting your child.
 The problem is, if feared situations are always avoided, it prevents your child from having the chance to prove the anxious thoughts wrong, and worry continues.

-Most children suffer mildly and grow out of it, for these children, my workshops “Stop the Worry Cycle” are appropriate and hope to see you there, however, if you think your child is suffering from a Disorder, then you may need more specialist help, you can contact me or alternatively The Royal College Psychiatrist have a list of organisations you can contact at the bottom of their page .
+Most children suffer mildly and grow out of it, for these children, my workshops “Stop the Worry Cycle” are appropriate, and hope to see you there, however, if you think your child is suffering from a Disorder, then you may need more specialist help, you can contact me or alternatively, The Royal College Psychiatrist has a list of organisations you can contact at the bottom of their page.

 Thank you for taking the time to read this and thank you for your commitment to the wellbeing of your child and your family and for your willingness to keep learning and growing.
 Remember: parenting is hard work and you all deserve support.
 Please share the gratitude and love by sharing to others and liking my Facebook Page and I hope to see you at one of my workshops soon.